Spirits Bay: Nature and wildlife

 A variety of birds inhabit the bay area such as paradise ducks, New Zealand dotterel, oystercatchers, and Caspian terns.
 Mosquitos are very numerous.
 Plant life at the beach includes paraha vine.

-In September 2010, it was reported that more than eighty pilot whales were beached over five kilometers at Spirits Bay.
+In September 2010, it was reported that more than eighty pilot whales were beached over five kilometres at Spirits Bay.
 About forty of these were believed to have died, including some that drowned and others that were euthanized because of injuries from rocks.
 The rest of the whales were relocated to Rarawa Beach because the weather and sea conditions at Spirits Bay meant refloating the whales there was not possible.
 Most of the pilot whales that were refloated at Rarawa Beach survived.
 It was considered to be the largest whale transport ever attempted.
 This mass whale stranding occurred a month after a pod of fifty-eight pilot whales became stranded at Karikari Beach.